Skip to content

 6. Make sure your data is comprehensible

-Good data visualisation is an essential part of data utilisation, allowing employees to search for trends and measurements quickly.
+Good data visualisation is an essential part of data utilisation, allowing employees to quickly find trends, measurements, and accurate insights.

 Everyone should be able to look at your data insights and understand the patterns they’re showing.
 This means training everyone in your organisation to be able to analyse data in real-time so they can form predictions about what’s coming next.